 Security deposit does not earn interest.
 Like many other secured cards, your deposit doesn't earn any interest.

 Credit limits from $200 to $3,000 are available, and if your creditworthiness improves in the future, you may be granted a credit increase without having to increase your security deposit.
-With a low $29 annual fee and no application or monthly maintenance fees, this card is a low-cost way of building credit.
-As an actual credit card and not a debit card, it reports to the 3 credit bureaus in the U.S., so if you pay on time every month, your credit score will go up over time.
+With no annual fee and no application or monthly maintenance fees, this card is a low-cost way of building credit.
+As an actual credit card and not a debit card, it reports to the 3 credit bureaus in the US, so if you pay on time every month, your credit score will go up over time.

 Remember that this card is mainly to help you improve your credit score, so use it responsibly so that you don't create a balance which you won't be able to pay off in full by the due date each month.

 Considering all the benefits of the Capital One® Secured MasterCard®, we at GET.com rate it as the best secured credit card to get in the US, and hence would highly recommend it to those of you who want to rebuild or establish your credit.